Working for New York State

 After taking an examination, you will be notified by email when official scores are available online, usually within 90 - 120 days of the examination date.

 Eligible lists and score notices are available on the Eligible List Management System (ELMS).
-If you have any other questions regarding your status, you may also call our List Maintenance Unit at (518) 457-4295 for more information.
+If you have any other questions regarding your status, you may also email our List Maintenance Unit at EmploymentRecords@cs.ny.gov for more information.

 For Frequently Asked Questions regarding what happens after taking an examination, visit the FAQ page.

-- Online questionnaires for State Government positions including Information Technology Specialist, State Program Examiner, and others.
+- Online questionnaires for State Government positions.
+You can complete some training and experience examinations online such as Information Technology Specialist, State Program Examiner, Professional Engineer, and others.

 - Test guides published by the Department of Civil Service for state and local government examinations.

 - Eligible List Management System (ELMS Online) allows you to view eligible lists, score notices, canvass letters, and related information.